RetroPie/RetroPie-Docs/docs/Doom.md

 Repeat for each mod (PWAD), creating a new folder for each one and a copy of the script above replacing the folder name as required.

+**Permission Denied Errors**

+A permission denied error after launching a script from EmulationStation means the script is not executable.
+This can be fixed with the following command (using Batman Doom as an example):

+    sudo chmod +x "/home/pi/RetroPie/roms/ports/Batman Doom.sh"

 ### Music

 The most ideal and authentic way to listen to the the original Doom (1&2) tracks is to google 'doom 1 and 2 midis' and download them.
 You can then convert the midi files into MP3s.